ckb-js/lumos-doc/docs/preparation/hellolumos.md

 ### Install dependencies.

 All required dependencies for the Hello Lumos example are listed in package.json.
-The dependencies can be installed by running the `yarn install` command. <!--For information about installing a specific Lumos package, see [Install Lumos](../tutorials/installlumos).-->
+The dependencies can be installed by running the `yarn install` command.

 :::note

 The development environment must be set up correctly for successful installation of the dependencies.
-For more information, see [Set Up the Development Environment](../preparation/setupsystem).
+For more information, see <Link to={useBaseUrl('/docs/preparation/setupsystem')}>Set Up the Development Environment</Link>.

 :::